mmlab-aueb/vc-issuer/README.md

 "jws_private_key_pem": "-----BEGIN EC PRIVATE KEY-----\nMHcCAQEEIHCw ...
 ```

+Finally, you have to specify in `appsettings.json` your issuer identifier (e.g., the
+URL of your issuer).
 ### Compile and run
 You can open the source code in Visual Studio or you can use .net sdk to compile it.
 Instructions for compiling and running the project follow.
 In order to compile